On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Equivalence of extremal matrices and their optimal hyperplane covers

 \begin{con} [equivalent to Conjecture~\ref{uniquecon}] Let $\Lambda$ be an optimal hyperplane cover of an extremal matrix $A$.
 If index $\alpha$ is covered with weight $1$ by $\Lambda$ then there exists an optimal polyplex in $A$ whose support contains $\alpha$. \end{con}

 We conclude this section with a list of cases when extremal matrices have unique optimal hyperplane covers.
-All proofs will be given in future sections. \begin{utv} [supporting Conjecture~\ref{uniquecon}] If $A$ is one of the following extremal matrices then it has the unique optimal hyperplane cover. \begin{enumerate} \item $A$ is an extremal matrix of deficiency $1$, $\nicefrac{1}{2}$ and $\nicefrac{1}{3}$. \item $A$ has an optimal hyperplane cover $\Lambda$ with all entries $\lambda_{i,j} \in \{0, \lambda\}$ for some $\lambda$. \end{enumerate} \end{utv}
+All proofs will be given in future sections. \begin{utv} [supporting Conjecture~\ref{uniquecon}] If $A$ is one of the following extremal matrices then it has a unique optimal hyperplane cover. \begin{enumerate} \item $A$ is an extremal matrix of deficiency $1$, $\nicefrac{1}{2}$ or $\nicefrac{1}{3}$. \item $A$ has an optimal hyperplane cover $\Lambda$ with all entries $\lambda_{i,j} \in \{0, \lambda\}$ for some $\lambda$. \end{enumerate} \end{utv}